Pregnancy Week 5: Your Week By Week Pregnancy Guide

-Your baby is busy as a bee, developing his brain, spinal chord, nerves, and backbone.
-For you, this is when morning sickness begins.
-It's also the time when you should avoid activities that may pose a threat to you or your baby.
+Your baby is developing his/her brain, spinal chord, nerves, and backbone.
+For you, this is the time to avoid activities that may pose a threat to your pregnancy.

 Your baby’s size can actually be measured now, although he is still really tiny.
-Also, he resembles a tadpole more than human at this point.
+Also, your baby resembles a tadpole more than human at this point.
 The fetus has grown to 1.2mm in length and weighs about 1.1g at this stage, around the size of a sesame seed!

 - Your baby is furiously at work now.
-His major organs such as kidneys and liver are starting to grow.
+His/her major organs such as kidneys and liver are starting to grow.

-- His heart is beginning to divide into chambers and will begin to pump blood soon–this is one of the most exciting news in this week by week pregnancy guide.
+- His/her heart is beginning to divide into chambers and will begin to pump blood soon–this is one of the most exciting news in this week by week pregnancy guide.

-- His intestines have started to develop, and the appendix is in place.
+- His/her intestines have started to develop, and the appendix is in place.

 - The neural tube–from which your baby’s brain, spinal cord, nerves, and backbone will sprout–is starting to develop.